t87912/DevOps/README.md

 # Instructions for the people setting up the Agents:

-**1. The person setting up the master will have sent you a zip file called 'AgentN', unzip it**
+**1. The person setting up the master will have sent you a zip file called 'AgentN', unzip it and go into it**

 **2. Double click on the runVagrant.bat file**

 **3. Tell the master when Ubuntu has booted up so they can sign the certificates**

+# Instructions for setting up Jira and Jenkins:

+**TBC**

 # For the programmers: